singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 Although Solution #3 is optimal in its runtime, we may recognize that there is still some inefficiency in how it operates.
 Specifically, covers searches all nodes under root for p and q, including the nodes in each subtree (root. left and root.right).
 Then, it picks one of those subtrees and searches all of its nodes.
 Each subtree is searched over and over again.

-We may recognize that we should only need to search the entire tree once to find p and q.We should then be able to "bubble up" the findings to earlier nodes in the stack.
+We may recognize that we should only need to search the entire tree once to find p and q.
+We should then be able to "bubble up" the findings to earlier nodes in the stack.
 The basic logic is the same as the earlier solution.

 We recurse through the entire tree with a function called commonAncestor(TreeNode root, TreeNode p, TreeNode q).
 This function returns values as follows: